 Changes to a TP approved Deliverable are made by means of Change Requests using the current oneM2M CR template.

-The Technical Plenary approve the CRs agreed by technical working group (i.e. WG), taking note of any Member or Partner T ype 2 comments or questions, and the decision making process in WPD [2]article 17.
+The Technical Plenary approve the CRs agreed by technical working group (i.e. WG), taking note of any Member or Partner Type 2 comments or questions, and the decision making process in WPD [2]article 17.

 Rapporteur incorporates Approved CRs content from contributions into the draft deliverable, and creates an output draft of the meeting.

-The output draft shall be available on the oneM2M portal document area no later than 7 days after close of the meeting
+The output draft shall be available as a contribution on the oneM2M portal TPdocument area no later than 7 days after close of the meeting.

-After a 14 day review period in which corrections may be made in case of wrong CR implementation, the draft shall be declared Approved, and becomes the target version for future contributions.
+After a 14 day review period in which corrections may be made in case of wrong CR implementation, the draft shall be declared Approved, uploaded to the oneM2M Portal Work Programme area as a new version, and becomes the target version for future contributions.

 Step 7: Ratification